cheo2322/rental-car/README.md

 - **US1** : As a new Client, I would like to be registered in the system :white_check_mark:
   Endpoints: POST Person, POST Client, POST License

-- **US2**: As an Admin, I would like to be registered in the system :hourglass:
+- **US2**: As an admin, office admin, rental agent or private car owner, I would like to add a Car brand :hourglass:
+  **TD** : Upload logo for brand.
+Add the addedByEmployeeId field :hammer_and_wrench:

+- **US3**: As an office admin, I would like to add a Car from the company :rocket:

 - **US#** : As a registered Client, I would like to filter Cars by brand :rocket:
+- **US#** : As an Admin, I would like to be registered in the system :rocket:
 - **TD** : Upload photo for client.
 Upload photo for license.
-Ask for interests to the client :
+Ask for interests to the client :hammer_and_wrench:
-  hammer_and_wrench:

 ## Glossary